 The University shall furnish and maintain the materials, tools, and equipment needed by employees to perform their jobs in an efficient and productive manner.
+The University agrees that, where feasible, it will make every reasonable effort to provide for adequate janitorial closet space in each University building, both current and newly constructed, for the purpose of storing appropriate items as determined by the University.
 Management expressly reserves the right to determine the types, numbers, and locations of any and all equipment utilized on campus.